Ruddernation-Designs/Group-Chat-for-BuddyPress/readme.txt

 Contributors: ruddernationdesigns
 Requires at least: 5.0.0
 Tested up to: 5.6
-Stable tag: 1.2.0
+Stable tag: 1.2.1
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 == Description ==

 YouTube is back!

 Having tested this using Firefox, Edge, Chrome on Windows 10 & Linux it works on all except for Chrome on Windows 10!

-You can bypass this in Chrome by searching in the developer tools, locate the cookies, go to Tinychat.com, locate a cookie named "remember_random-number", and change the value for 'Same Site' to none and remove the tick for HttpOnly and add a tick in 'Secure', This may only be affecting some users.
+You can bypass this in Chrome by searching in the developer tools, locate the cookies, go to Tinychat.com, locate a cookie named "remember_random-number", and change the value for 'Same Site' to none and remove the tick for HttpOnly and add a tick in 'Secure', This may only be affecting some users, Images on how to do this are now below.

 You now have to register to use the chat, you can do that at <a href="https://tinychat.com"   rel="nofollow ugc"  >Tinychat</a> , I apologise about that.